 Employee entertainment vs. business entertainment

-HMRC only allow tax relief and the claiming of VAT on the cost of entertaining your business’s employees.
-And they’re very strict about who counts as “an employee”.
-Former and previous employees don’t qualify, nor do subcontractors, nor do shareholders who don’t work in the business.
-From experience, “an employee” has to be someone who is on your business’s payroll and being paid a salary.
+HMRC only allows tax relief and the claiming of VAT on the cost of entertaining your business's employees.
+And they’re very strict about who counts as an employee.
+Former and previous employees don't qualify, nor do subcontractors and nor do shareholders who don't work in the business.
+An employee has to be someone who is on your business's payroll and being paid a salary.

-If you’re entertaining anyone else, that counts as “business entertaining” rather than staff entertaining, and you can’t claim either tax relief or VAT on the cost of entertaining them.
+If you're entertaining anyone else, that counts as business entertainment rather than employee entertainment, and you can't claim either tax relief or VAT on the cost of entertaining them.

 - food and drink

 - entry to sporting events and facilities

 - entry to clubs and nightclubs